How to Brush a Dog’s Teeth – The Essentials

 Getting Your Pet Used to the Idea of Teeth Brushing

-If he seems relaxed enough, rub your finger over his teeth and upper gums.
-This will help him get used to having something rub against his teeth and show you if he’s ready for the brush.
-Don’t be discouraged if you have to try this a few times before he is comfortable enough to begin using a toothbrush.
+This will help him get used to having something rub against his teeth.
+Don’t be discouraged if you have to try this a few times before he is comfortable enough to use a toothbrush.

 How to Brush a Dogs Teeth – The Actual Brushing

-Finally, when your dog has given you the green light to go ahead with brushing, lift his upper lip and begin to brush in a circular motion.
+Once your dog has given you the green light to go ahead with brushing, lift his upper lip and gently brush in a circular motion.
 You will need to angle the toothbrush slightly so that the bristles clean both his teeth and gum line.
-Don’t be concerned if there is a little bleeding at first.
-However, if the bleeding persists or gets heavier, you should speak to your vet.

-As you clean your dog’s teeth, remember to give continuous reassurance and praise.
 Petting his fur, scratching his ear, and telling him how good he’s behaving will help him to stay calm.
-Then when you are finished, give him a reward to reinforce positive feelings about the experience.
-Before long, brushing your dog’s teeth should be a pleasant routine for both of you.
+When you are finished, don’t forget to give him a reward to reinforce positive feelings about the experience.